automl/tabpfn-client/README.md

-# Alpha Client for the Updated TabPFN - Please read
+# PLEASE READ: Alpha Client for the Updated TabPFN